cristiklein/simpy/docs/topical_guides/monitoring.rst

 Monitoring
 ==========

-Monitoring is a relatively complex topic.
-There are a lot of different use-cases with lots of variations.
+Monitoring is a relatively complex topic with a lot of different use-cases and lots of variations.

-We once tried to create a monitoring system that covers all possible use-cases we could think of, but it quickly became too complex and hard to use, so we abandoned it.

-For these reasons, SimPy does currently not come with any built-in monitoring functionality.
-This guide is rather a cookbook with various receipts that you can apply or modify.
+This guide presents some of the more common and more interesting ones.
+It’s purpose is to give you some hints and ideas how you can implement simulation monitoring tailored to your use-cases.

-Before you start, you need to define your use-case:
+So, before you start, you need to define them:

 *What* do you want to monitor?